 Depending on the land value and the way the land is owned (e.g. by a trustee) or used, state or territory land tax may be payable.
 A person's principal place of residence is usually exempt, but most land used for commercial and investment purposes will be liable for land tax.
 Some states impose a land tax surcharge on foreign owners of property in addition to the standard rates of land tax.
 The sale of land may give rise to a CGT or an income tax liability for the vendor, depending upon the period of ownership of the land and whether the land was "trading stock" or held as a longer-term investment.
-The purchase price of the land and associated non-deductible expenses will generally establish a cost base for the calculation in due course of any capital gain derived by the purchaser on the subsequent sale of the land.
+The purchase price of the land and associated non-deductible expenses will generally establish a tax cost base for the calculation in due course of any gain or loss realised by the purchaser on the subsequent sale of the land.

-Unless a vendor of property (among other transactions) with a market value of AU\$750,000 or more has obtained a clearance certificate from the Australian Tax OfficeATO the purchaser will be required to withhold 12.50% of the purchase price.
+Unless a vendor of property (among other transactions) with a market value of AU\$750,000 or more has obtained a clearance certificate from the ATO, the purchaser will be required to pay 12.5% of the consideration payable to the ATO.